Control traffic in VPC Lattice using security groups - Amazon VPC Lattice

 Windows clients

-The addresses in the VPC Lattice prefix lists are link-local addresses.
+The addresses in the VPC Lattice prefix lists are link-local addresses and non-routable public addresses.
 If you connect to VPC Lattice from a Windows client, you must update the configuration of the Windows client so that it forwards the link-local addresses used by VPC Lattice to the primary IP address for the client.
 The following is an example command that updates the configuration of the Windows client, where 169.254.171.0 is the link-local address used by VPC Lattice.

 C:\> route add 169.254.171.0 mask 255.255.255.0 primary-ip-address